ribbas/grad_courses/615_compiler_design_with_llvm/assn/03/CompilerProject/README.txt

 ## Compilation

+The ANTLR4 tool was installed and ran using the instructions in the official documentations, https://github.com/antlr/antlr4/blob/master/doc/getting-started.md.

-ANTLR4 and its dependencies were installed on the system using `apt`.
+The tool and its dependencies were installed on the system using `apt`.
 The following commands were used to generate the java files, the class files and the token files:

 ```
 antlr4 Cminus.g4